paskalian/RetSpoofer/README.md

 }
 ```
 This is the source code of the example process which our dll gets injected into in the image.
 It exports some functions (not a must, made it like this so I can easily get the address of it on my dll) and checks if any of those functions were called from it's own module.

+**This process give us the necessary gadgets only on x64 so trying to return address spoof this process with x86 doesn't work, but on real world applications that won't be a problem.**

 ## Usage
 ```cpp